Alistair-Sabe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 task3: program that prints the alphabet in lowercase, and then in uppercase

 task4: program that prints the alphabet in lowercase except letters e and q
-code: using printf
+code: using _printf_ function

-task5: program that prints all single digit numbers of base 10 starting from 0 using putchar
+task5: program that prints all single digit numbers of base 10 starting from 0

-task6:
+code: using _printf_ function

+task6: program that prints all single digit numbers of base 10 starting from 0
+code: using _putchar_ function

+task7: program that prints the lowercase alphabet in reverse code using _putchar_ function